 Paper is a natural and renewable material.
 As young trees grow, they absorb carbon dioxide (CO2) from the atmosphere.
 Moreover, as a wood, paper product also continues to store carbon throughout its lifetime.
 Every 1m3 of wood will absorb 1 ton of CO2 and emit 0.7 tons of O2.

 Statistics show that the average annual carbon storage of European forests reaches 719 million tons of CO2 per year.
 This is equal to the annual amount of CO2 emissions generated by Germany, including the energy, manufacturing and construction industries, transportation, households, agriculture, and waste.
 Or the equivalent of 209 coal-fired power plants.

 CO2 continues to be stored until the trees are cut down, and produced into products such as wood and paper bags.
 Meanwhile, 1kg of storage paper is equivalent to 1.3 kg of CO2 until they are recycled.

 4. Paper bags minimize the impact on the climate

 All industrial activities regulate the environment.
 The life cycle assessment (LCA) can be used as a measure of the environmental impact of manufacturing processes.
 One of those effects is the Global Warming Potential (GWP).

 IVL Swedish Environmental Research Institute has conducted a study on greenhouse gas emissions between the production of paper bags and plastic bags.

 The conclusion has proved that paper bags – manufactured with pure or recycled fibers – have less impact on global warming (GWP) than Polyurethane bags – are manufactured using LDPE, thermoplastics made from Ethylene monomer is regenerated or recycled.

-5. Paper bags are recyclable and biodegradable
+5. Recyclable and biodegradable

 - Europe is the world leader in the field of recycled paper: